frectonz/quizzy/README.md

 # quizzy

-A simple dockerized self hostable quiz app which use a `libSQL` database from [Turso](https://turso.tech/).
+A simple dockerized configurable self-hostable quiz app that uses a `libSQL` database from [Turso](https://turso.tech/).

-One thing that makes `quizzy` special is quizzes are imported not through inputs and forms but from one JSON file that has all the questions.
-Here's an example of a quiz with 3 questions from the book 1984.
+One thing that makes `quizzy` special is that quizzes are imported not through inputs and forms but from one JSON file that has all the questions.
+Here's an example of a quiz with 3 questions taken from the book 1984.

 ```json
 [